Angkor Archaeological Park: How Big and Small Circuit Tour Works

 One day is too short for visiting one of the marvels in the world, and seven days seem too long unless you are planning to stay in Siem Reap for more than a week to fully make use of the expensive Angkor Pass.
 Moreover, if the heat is scorching, it will be too harsh and too rush for one to complete the Small and Grand Circuit on the same day.

 Dress conservatively » You are on religious terrain.
 Cover your shoulder and knees.
-If you want to go up to the top tower in Angkor Wat, you have to adhere to the dress code strictly as there will be security checkpoint below the tower.
+If you want to go up to the top tower in Angkor Wat, you have to adhere to the dress code strictly as there will be a security checkpoint below the tower.

 Loose and comfortable clothing » You have to balance between dressing conservatively and wearing lesser under the hot weather since you will be perspiring a lot.
 Get more travel tips on other things to bring in your packing list to Siem Reap.

-Here is a list of temples than you can enter with your Angkor Wat admission pass.
+Here is a list of temples that you can enter with your Angkor Wat admission pass.
 They are mostly temples inside the Grand Circuit and Small Circuit tours together with some other remote temples that are not within the Angkor Archaeological Park.
 You may also like to get a cheap prepaid card in Siem Reap for contacting your driver as I had this topic covered for you too.

 Bear in mind that your Angkor pass is not valid for Kulen Mountain (US$5), Beng Mealea (US$20), and Koh Ker Temple (US$15) as they are not managed by Aspara Authority Cambodia.
 Furthermore, you have to pay a separate entrance fee to enter into these remote temples which are a minimum of 1 hr 30 min driving, at least 60km away from Siem Reap city.